The League leads pioneering research to provide the critical tool in re-establishing logged forests’ genetic diversity and resiliency

 This redwood forest also differs from ancient groves in another way: genetics.

-“We know that every decision made on redwood lands over the past 150 years has altered the genetic structure of the forest,” said Emily Burns, PhD, Director of Science at Save the Redwoods League, during a recent hike in Redwood Regional Park.
+“We know that every decision made on redwood lands over the past 150 years has altered the genetic structure of the forest,” said Emily Burns, PhD, former Director of Science at Save the Redwoods League, during a recent hike in Redwood Regional Park.
 “Every tree cutting, every replanting project, every restoration thinning — they’ve all selected for specific redwoods and their genes, intentionally or unintentionally.”

 And that could be a problem, said Burns.
 As with all other living things on the planet, genes play a tremendous role in the destiny of redwood trees.
 Genes can determine if a given tree grows rapidly or slowly; if it can thrive in relatively poor soil or if it requires rich, deep loam; or if it can withstand drought and fight off diseases.

 These qualities have particular urgency in the period of climate change that we are now experiencing.
 Increasingly, scientists refer to this emergent epoch as the Anthropocene — the one superseding the current Holocene, and the first characterized by human impacts.

 “There is broad consensus in the scientific community that our climate is changing,” said Burns.
 “As a whole, our atmosphere and our seas are getting warmer.
 There are multiple implications to these shifts, and many of them are worrisome.
 But we don’t have to accept them passively.
 There’s still much we can do to attempt to slow the process of climate change and ameliorate some of its effects.”